polterguy/polterguy.github.io/documentation/magic.lambda.caching/index.md

 This slot checks your cache to look for an item matching your specified key, and if not found, it will invoke its **[.lambda]** argument, and save its returned value to the cache with the specified key, before returning the value to caller.
-This is a particularly useful slot, since it will synchronise access to the cache key, preventing more than one lambda object from being invoked simultaneously, given the same key.
+This is a particularly useful slot, since it will synchronise access to the cache key, preventing more than one **[.lambda]** object from being invoked simultaneously, given the same key.

 ```